Kaylaesmith1/activities-backend-api/README.md

 10. Choose a unique app name, choose your region and click 'Create app".

 11. Next we need to connect an external PostgreSQL database to the app from [ElephantSQL](https://customer.elephantsql.com/login).
-Once logged into your ElephantSQL dashboard, you click 'Create New Instance' to create a new database.
+Once logged-into your ElephantSQL dashboard, you click 'Create New Instance' to create a new database.
 Give the database a:
 * Name
 * Tiny Turtle Free Plan
 * Selected data center near you